Depression in Women

-Growing evidence suggests that many of the currently available antidepressant medicines are safe for treating depression during pregnancy, at least in terms of the potential short-term effects on the baby.
+Growing evidence suggests that many of the currently available antidepressant medicines, including most SSRIs (except for Paxil), appear to have minimal (if any) risks when treating depression during pregnancy, at least in terms of the potential short-term effects on the baby.
 Long-term effects continue to be studied.
-Risks can differ depending on medication.
+Risks can differ depending on medication as well as many other factors during a pregnancy that can endanger a developing fetus.
 Untreated depression can put both mother and infant at risk.
-Also, electroconvulsive therapy (ECT) is often considered to be the safest and most effective treatment for severe depression during pregnancy.
+Often, electroconvulsive therapy (ECT) is considered to be the safest and most effective treatment for severe depression during pregnancy.

 You should discuss the possible risks and benefits of treatment with your doctor.